dreaddymck/frontaccounting-connect/readme.txt

 == Description ==

-A simple plugin for importing Frontaccounting items into wordpress posts.
+A simple plugin that can be used to import Frontaccounting product items into wordpress posts.
 Support widget to display imported items in sidebar Shortcode support.